As Ukraine war rages, Israel grapples with fate of oligarchs

 While Israel weighs its moves, Jewish organizations already are taking a closer look at their relations with Russian oligarchs.

-Last week, Yad Vashem, Israel’s national Holocaust memorial, said it was suspending an $8 million donation from Abramovich “in light of recent developments.”
+Last week, Yad Vashem, Israel’s national Holocaust memorial, said it was suspending a reported donation of tens millions of dollars from Abramovich “in light of recent developments.”
 In Ukraine, the Babyn Yar Holocaust Memorial Center, built at the ravine where over 30,000 Jews were massacred in just two days in 1941, said that Fridman, who was born in Ukraine, had resigned from its advisory board due to the sanctions.

 Lior Haiat, spokesman for Israel’s Foreign Ministry, said the government has formed a special inter-ministerial committee to study the sanctions issue.
 The fate of affected oligarchs is a central part of that mission.